-Japan to set out pandemic exit strategy after emergency extended
+Japan sets out pandemic exit strategy after emergency extended

-The government is set to announce a pandemic exit strategy that will ease restrictions on travel, dining and public events for vaccinated people in a bid to reignite the economy, restore public morale and incentivize inoculations.
+The government on Thursday announced a pandemic exit strategy that will ease restrictions on travel, dining and public events for vaccinated people in a bid to reignite the economy, restore public morale and incentivize inoculations.

-Prime Minister Yoshihide Suga is expected to convene a task force meeting Thursday evening to formally announce the plan, which officials said will begin on an experimental basis as early as October and then become fully operational in November.
-Suga has said that by November vaccines will have been administered to all people who wish to receive a shot.
+The plan will reportedly begin on an experimental basis as early as October and then become fully operational in November.
+Prime Minister Yoshihide Suga has said that by November vaccines will have been administered to all people who wish to receive a shot.

-Yasutoshi Nishimura, the minister leading the country’s pandemic response, announced Thursday morning that the country’s state of emergency will be extended in 19 prefectures from Sunday until Sept.
+Earlier Thursday, Yasutoshi Nishimura, the minister leading the country’s pandemic response, announced that the country’s state of emergency will be extended in 19 prefectures from Sunday until Sept.
 30.

 Experts and advisers have been advocating a carrot-and-stick approach since last year.
 But critics say that revealing an exit strategy — or even discussing one — during an ongoing wave will send the wrong message, a pitfall the central government hopes to avoid.